 The memristor discovery board is a low-cost programmable interface for exploring memristor behavior.
-The board plugs into the Digilent Analog Discovery 2 (sold separately), an affordable ‘all in one’ multi-function instrument that allows users to measure, visualize, generate, record, and control mixed signal circuits.
+The board plugs into the popular Digilent Analog Discovery 2 (sold separately), an affordable ‘all in one’ multi-function instrument.
+Download the Memristor Discovery User Manual for more information.

 |Two-channel oscilloscope||1MΩ, ±25V, differential, 14-bit, 100Msample/sec|